How Molecular Test Orders are Accessioned in Lab with LigoLab's LIS System

 The last section in the Order Data tab is for specimens.
 It’s recommended that the user enter all of the specimens that were received with the case as part of the same order unless they were received from the client’s EHR as multiple separate orders.
 That’s because the molecular LIS is very intuitive.
-For example, based on logic, it knows if the specimen will need to be split into two to create aliquots down the line.
-When the order is saved, each specimen will get a unique identifier in the database which helps with tracking throughout its lifetime within the lab.
+For example, based on logic, the molecular lab software knows if the specimen will need to be split into two to create aliquots down the line.
+When the order is saved, each specimen will get a unique identifier in the database which helps with sample tracking throughout its lifetime within the lab.

 In the case highlighted below, a swab was automatically added to the Specimens section based on the combination of tests selected above it.
 Users can also add specimens manually and each specimen has a built-in shortcut that can be typed into the Quick Add field in the Specimens section.

 Next, the user clicks the Save button to save the order.
-If there are any issues with the order, the LIS will send notification and ask the user to confirm the order before proceeding.
+If there are any issues with the order, the LIS will send a notification and ask the user to confirm the order before proceeding.

-What Happens After the Order is Saved
+What Happens in the LIS System After the Order is Saved

 It’s also common for automation to fire when the order is being saved.
-At this point, the LIS will check to make sure that all relevant information has been included within the order (client, patient’s age, what testing was ordered, do other specimens need to be made, do subtests need to be added, etc.).
+At this point, the LIS system will check to make sure that all relevant information has been included within the order (client, patient’s age, what testing was ordered, do other specimens need to be made, do subtests need to be added, etc.).

 After saving, a Label Print window appears.
-We recommend one label per specimen with the specimen identifier embedded in the barcode of the label for error-free specimen tracking.
+We recommend one label per specimen with the specimen identifier embedded in the barcode of the label for error-free sample tracking.
 This enables the scanning of each specimen at every stage of clinical lab workflow.

-The bottom third of the Label Print window (above) also includes Lab Order Labels.
-For accessioned in lab manual orders, in particular, we recommend stickering every page with a barcoded label so they can be scanned in as Lab Order Attachments and then easily referenced by any lab tech throughout specimen processing.
-The scanned documents most often include the original requisition, plus insurance and billing information.
+The bottom third of the Label Print window (above) includes Lab Order Labels.
+For accessioned in lab manual orders, in particular, we recommend the stickering of every page with a barcoded label so they can be scanned in as Lab Order Attachments and then easily referenced by any lab tech throughout specimen processing.
+The scanned documents most often include the original requisition, plus insurance and lab billing information.
 Batch scanning of the attachments later in the testing workflow is also an option.